Free Random Projection for In-Context Reinforcement Learning: Free Random Projection

 \subsection{Free Groups and Random Matrices}

 Before providing definitions, we first develop an intuition for free groups.
 A free group $\F_2$ with two generators can be understood as the set of all possible words formed by concatenating the generators $a$, $b$ and their inverses $a^{-1}$, $b^{-1}$, where we can simplify words only by canceling adjacent elements and their inverses (e.g., $aa^{-1} = e$, $a^{-1}a = e$).
 For instance, in $\F_2$, an element might be $aba^{-1}b^2a$, where such a reduced word representation in generators is unique.
 This uniqueness is what makes free groups \emph{free} - \textbf{there are no other relations or constraints between the generators}, which exhibit a tree structure.
 Rigorously, the uniqueness and the free group are defined as follows. \begin{definition} Let $\genset=\{a_1, a_2, \dots, a_\ngen\}$ be a set of $n$ elements. \emph{The free group on $\genset$}, denoted by $\F_\genset$, is defined by the following universal property: For any group $G$ and any mapping $\rep_0:\genset\to G$, there exists a \textbf{unique} group homomorphism $\rep:\F_\genset\to G$ extending $\rep_0$, that is, $\rep(vw) =\rep(v)\rep(w) \text{ for all } v,w\in \F_\genset$ and $\rep(a) = \rep_0(a)$ for $a \in \genset$.
-We may simply denote the group as $\F_n$, since, by the universal property, it depends only on $n$ up to isomorphism. \end{definition} Because of the uniqueness, the Cayley graph (see \cref{defn:cayley}) of $\F_n$ is an infinite $2n$-regular tree. \cref{fig:overview}~(left) illustrates the case $n=2$.
-The tree structure makes $\F_n$ a Gromov hyperbolic group \citep{gromov1987hyperbolic} and ensures its hyperbolic properties.
+We may simply denote the group as $\F_n$, since, by the universal property, it depends only on $n$ up to isomorphism. \end{definition} Because reduced words are unique, the Cayley graph of $\F_n$ is an infinite $2n$-regular tree. \cref{fig:overview}~(left) illustrates the case $n=2$.
+In this paper we use this tree as an indexing picture for words and shared prefixes, rather than as a literal geometric claim about the image of $\rep$ or the sequence of sampled environments.